Table of Contents_

 A solid choice if you have a good Bluetooth speaker to pair, with the added benefit of converting a vinyl collection to digital through its USB output.

 The ION Audio Air LP did not impress, unfortunately.
 The number one spot on our list, the Victrola VTA-600B-ESP, had no problem beating it in sound quality.
 The ION is average, at best.
 That did not stop it from being a decent niche device.
 For starters, it has good Bluetooth range of 10m.
 With Bluetooth speakers becoming a common household device, connecting the two is a cinch.
 If you have a few vinyl records lying around, and want to play them, you could give this one a shot.
 It has three speeds: 33 1/3, 45 and 78, so it’ll play the majority of records.
+What if you want to connect your pc and iPod with our record player?
+Find the best player that fits this description in our Pyle plttb8ui classic vinyl turntable review.

 As for design, the ION Air LP Turntable feels cheap, a trait it does not share with the Crosley CR704D-PA.
 For $62, we expected sacrifices to be made with the chassis itself.
 It comes with a dust cover on a hinge, which we’re glad that wasn’t cut.
 It can also double as a place to set a Bluetooth speaker temporarily.
 We recommend you place it near a dedicated stereo system instead of Bluetooth; the RCA output in the back allows for that.
 You’ll end up with a much better speaker system.
 Additionally, you can convert your vinyl records to digital via the USB port.
 All you need is a USB cable.